On Board Activities

 Live Animal Touch Tanks

 There’s no better way to learn about sea creatures than to hold them.
-The instructors will introduce the students to a variety of live marine organisms and give them the opportunity to touch them while learning about them.
+The instructors will introduce the students to the various organisms that have been collected throughout the trip and give them the opportunity to touch them while learning about them.

-Although these amazing creatures have been around for a long time, they are certainly today’s hot topic.
+The Delaware Bay has a higher concentration of horseshoe crabs than anywhere else on planet earth.
 Students will be enlightened to the importance of these amazing “living fossils” while learning about their adaptations, anatomy, life cycles, and more.

 Programs take place on a boat.
+Dolphins are commonly seen.
 Educational activities are hands-on and all participants, including students, chaperones, and teachers get involved with the collecting and learning process.

 All trips are led by experienced Marine Biologists and Educators.

 Three hour trip.
-The morning trip runs from 9:00 AM to 12:00 PM.
-The afternoon trip runs from 1:00 PM to 4:00 PM.
+The morning trip runs from 9am to noon.
+The afternoon trip runs from 1pm to 4pm.
 Please call if you have time constraints.

-We can accommodate groups with up to 115 total people.
-It is recommended to not exceed 80 students.
+We can accommodate groups with up to 130 total people.

 There is plenty of parking for busses and extra vehicles directly in front of the dock.

-We will be using a boat named The Captain John which is owned and operated by CJFC, LLC, a fully insured charter boat company.
-The vessel is U.S. Coast guard inspected and certified and is extremely safe with ample seating, shelter, and two small bathrooms.
+We will be using the 105 ft Atlantic Star or the 70 ft Starlight of the Starlight Fleet, which are owned and operated by JJC Boats, Inc, a fully insured charter boat company.
+Both vessels are U.S. Coast guard inspected and certified and are extremely safe with ample seating, shelter, and two small bathrooms.

 Topics covered in our program are based on core curriculum content standards set forth by the New Jersey Department of Education and helps to reinforce science standard 5.5 (strands a, b, c) and standard 5.10 (strand a, b).